FIFA to expand World Cup to 48 teams in 2026

 - Old seminary to become new hotel: Deal OK’d for St. Edward State Park in Kenmore

+FIFA projects an increased profit of $640 million despite some extra operating costs and prize money for teams.

-FIFA’s six continents should find out by May how many extra places they will get.
+FIFA’s six continents should find out by May how many extra places they will each get.

 UEFA wants 16 European teams at the tournament, which is strongly favored to be played in North America.
 The CONCACAF region has not hosted the World Cup since the 1994 tournament in the United States.

-American, Canadian and Mexican soccer leaders have had initial talks about a co-hosting bid.
+American, Canadian and Mexican soccer leaders have had informal talks about a co-hosting bid.

 Africa and Asia could be winners in a bigger World Cup with up to nine places each.
 They had only five and four teams, respectively, at the 2014 World Cup in Brazil.